JohnTrentonCary/rEFInd-Metro/README.md

 Improve the quality of selection_big.png.

 Add more OS icons such as Slackware, Ubuntugnome, Xubuntu, and other.
+(If anyone would like to improve the icons, please feel free to.)

 Center reset.png